lavaeater/turbo-rocket-ultra/README.md

 One way of doing this is obviously TILED.
 LibGDX supports tiled out of the box, which is nice.

+But is that what I want?
+Do I

 ### DevLog

 The most important thing in game development is to not do what you have decided to do, but something else entirely - in this case particle effects.
 Thing is, it's not on the docket.
 This is an MVP, this is a proof of concept of a playable game, so we should focus on just doing towers.